 Frequently Asked Questions | Insurance, Repairability of Rock Chips, and Common Auto Glass Features:

 Here at Express Auto Glass, we welcome all insurance requests and can seamlessly liaise the invoicing and scheduling for our customers.
-If you would like to work with your insurance provider, calling your insurance company for a repair may not be the best avenue for the consumer when it comes to auto glass.
-We recommend you educate yourself as to what is repairable, what your options are and choose your shop and then call the insurance claim number together with the shop you have chosen.
-If you choose to work with Express Auto Glass, all we require is a work order from your insurance provider and the dispatch/referral number attached to your claim.
+If you would like to work with your insurance provider, and you choose to work with Express Auto Glass, all we require is a work order from your insurance provider and the dispatch/referral number attached to your claim.
+When speaking with your insurance claim department, they will be able to identify Express Auto Glass based on our shop phone number, (760) 471-4050.

 Attached here, is a document we put together to help you better understand what is considered “repairable” and the options you can pursue.